MooersLab/pymolsnips/README.md

 <a id="citation"><h2>Citation</h2></a>

-If you use this library to make figures for publication, please site the following publication:
+If you use this library to make figures for publication, please cite the following publication:

-Mooers, B. H., & Brown, M. (2020).
-Templates for Writing PyMOL Scripts.
-Protein Science.
-30 Nov.
-10.1002/pro.3997

-OR

 Mooers, BHM, Brown, ME.
 Templates for writing PyMOL scripts.
 Protein Science.
-2020; 1–8. https://doi.org/10.1002/pro.3997
+2021; 262--269. https://doi.org/10.1002/pro.3997

 For BibTex library.bib file: